DAOstack

 Network Effects: Smaller ecosystem compared to competitors.

-DAOstack has niche but smaller user base.
+DAOstack has a niche but smaller user base.

 Career Opportunities